How to prepare for a recession: 7 steps to take

 Don’t let economic uncertainty throw your financial goals off course.
 Learn what you can do today to feel more prepared and in control of your finances.

 Although your balance sheet could look gloomy during an economic downturn, there’s no need to panic.
-You can take action now to help prepare your finances for a potential recession.
-These six steps can come in handy today or anytime economic uncertainty surfaces.
+Remember that recessions come and go regularly, and there are actions you can take at any time to prepare your finances for a potential downturn.
+These seven steps can come in handy anytime economic uncertainty surfaces.

 1. Create a plan to protect your finances

 Then, avoid the temptation to deviate from your plan.
-A decision like taking an early withdrawal from a retirement account could have huge implications for your financial well-being down the road..
+A decision like taking an early withdrawal from a retirement account could have significant implications for your financial well-being down the road.

-If you don’t yet have a financial plan, now’s a great time to create one that accurately reflects your spending, savings, goals and risk tolerance.
+If you don’t have a financial plan yet, it’s important to build one that accurately reflects your spending, savings, goals and risk tolerance.

 2. Stick with your investment strategy, even during market ups and downs